JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 S3 is composed of different tiers, based on the required use case, as follows:

-- Standard &rarr; For big data analytics, game applications, dynamic sites etc.
+1. Standard &rarr; For big data analytics, game applications, dynamic sites etc.

--
+2. Intelligent-Tiering &rarr; Automatically moves to most effective tier.

+3. Infrequent-Access &rarr; Less frequent, but rapid access (think backups).

+4. Infrequent-Access One Zone &rarr; Single AZ, costs 30% less than IA (less accessed backups)

+5.